 I created a higher priced product

 When I launched Pinfinite Growth, I initially sold it for $177.
 Then I increased the price to $197.
 Now, the price is $297 — almost double where it started.
 Honestly, I realized down the line that I was undercharging myself, especially because I know the material in that course can grow someone’s audience quickly.
 It is valuable.

 Even though I earned a good chunk of money during that launch, it showed me that you need to price your products based on the value you’re giving people if you want to earn more and attract people who will really invest their time into the course.
-My new course, The Blog Hive™, was a $497 investment when I first launched it, but I know that the material in the course is insanely valuable and would be worth it for the people who enrolled.
+My new course, Blog to Biz Hive, was a $497 investment when I first launched it, but I know that the material in the course is insanely valuable and would be worth it for the people who enrolled.
 Overall, having a higher-priced course will help you reach bigger monetary milestones because you need less enrollments to meet your goals.